 I’m really cheating on this one.
 Epcot is home to many restaurants, some of them are better than others.
 We’ve yet to find one we hate but also haven’t found an absolute favorite.
 With this in mind, we recommend picking a country where you know you love their food and dining there.
 If you’re a more adventurous eater then try out a more foreign type of food.
 While calling any food inside Epcot extremely authentic may be a bit of a stretch, it’s a fun and safe place to try something new.
 Some of our favorite table-service restaurants include Chefs de France, Tokyo Dining, and Via Napoli.
 Counter-Service can be a little more hit and miss but we enjoy the bakeries in France and Norway along with Katsura Grill in Japan.
 There’s also excellent snacks all around.

 If you’re a bit of a thrill seeker, Test Track and Mission: Space could take the place of this list.
 I don’t particularly like either of these attractions so they didn’t make it on to my Top Five.
-Spaceship Earth and a few shops in World Showcase also narrowly missed the list.
+A few shops in World Showcase and whatever nighttime spectacular is running also narrowly missed the list.

 What would be in your Epcot Top Five?
 Let us know, along with any questions you might have, in the comments below.
 Planning a trip to Walt Disney World?
 Check out our Disney World Trip Planning Guide to help you out.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!